How to Soundproof a Cafeteria

-Soundproofing a cafeteria will help reduce the volume of noise permeating throughout the room.
-This is relatively easy to accomplish using friendly, cafeteria-safe materials.
+The soundproofing goal here is to reduce the volume of noise permeating throughout the room.
+It is relatively easy to accomplish using friendly and safe materials.
 Ceilings are typically the first place to start.
 PVC Sound Baffles make a great treatment for large open spaces.
 The surface is easy to clean and the product is economical.
-Since they hang vertically, they also provide more surface area for sound absorption.
-They also come in a variety of primary colors.
+Since they hang vertically, they also provide more surface area for sound absorption, and come in a variety of primary colors.
 If the ceiling is low and the material is within reach, consider using the durable Ripstop Sound Baffles.
 This baffle is also available as a Ripstop Wall Panel, for areas that may be subject to abuse.
 If a higher-end ceiling treatment is desired, take a look at fabric wrapped ceiling clouds.

 Placing acoustical panels on the wall will also help absorb sound in the areas where the noise is being generated.
 Absorbing the initial sound with something like a fabric wrapped panel prevents the sound from reflecting throughout the rest of the room.
 If the panels will be mounted in a high traffic area and subject to abuse, we would recommend using High Impact Panels or PolyPhon™ Acoustic Panels.
 Since cafeterias can be messy, the Studio 54 Acoustic Panels are stain resistant and may be cleaned using a damp cloth.
-If you want a panel with a picture, create an inspirational poster or with the school’s logo with the AcoustiArt Acoustic Panel.
+If you want a panel with a picture, create an inspirational poster or with the school’s logo with the AlphaSorb® Art Acoustic Panel.
 Since fabric wrapped panels are available in many different fabric colors and sizes, they tend to be the most popular acoustic treatment when design is important.
-However, there are other options.

-When a more economical solution is desired, consider using acoustical foam.
-Lightweight and easy to install, acoustic foam should be mounted away from high traffic areas on the upper portion of the wall or glued direct to the ceiling.
+When a more economical solution is desired, consider using acoustical foam for cafeteria soundproofing.
+Lightweight and easy to install, acoustic foam should be mounted away from high traffic areas on the upper portion of the cafeteria wall or glued direct to the ceiling.
 PolyPhon™ Acoustic Panels are a great option as an impact resistant wall panel.
 Though they do not absorb as much sound as acoustic foam or fabric wrapped panels, the PolySorpt® Acoustic Panels do provide a double duty option.
 They are impact and water resistant and may be glued direct to a wall or ceiling.
 This makes them a durable choice for areas needing routine cleaning.

-Acoustic Materials for Soundproofing a Cafeteria:
+Acoustic Materials For Soundproofing A Cafeteria